 Dr Jonathan Dean

-I specialise in four main inter-related areas: gender and politics, contemporary political theory, left-wing and radical politics, and politics and popular culture.
-All my scholarship and teaching is underpinned by a broad understanding of politics, faithful to the feminist insight that the “personal is political”, and sensitive to the crucial role that gender, race and popular culture play in shaping political practices and identities.
+I specialise in the theory and practice of left politics, broadly conceived.
+I have an academic background in gender studies and feminist theory, as well as Post-Marxist political theory (including Essex School discourse theory and Birmingham School cultural studies).
+My scholarship and teaching is underpinned by a broad understanding of politics, faithful to the feminist insight that the “personal is political”, and alert to the crucial role that gender, race and popular culture play in shaping political practices and identities.

 I came to Leeds in 2010, having previously held posts at the London School of Economics (Gender Institute) and the University of Essex (where I completed my PhD in 2007).

 In 2013-14, I was awarded funding by the British Academy/Leverhulme Small Grants Scheme to carry out research on gender and feminism in British left-wing politics and activism, again in collaboration with Bice Maiguashca.
-In addition, I recently completed a small research project on representations of the history of post-1968 radical politics in media and academic texts.
+Around the same time, I undertook a small research project on representations of the history of post-1968 radical politics in media and academic texts.
 A paper on this topic – entitled ‘Tales of the Apolitical’ – was shortlisted for the 2014 Harrison Prize for best article in the journal Political Studies.

 Further back, my ESRC-funded doctoral and post-doctoral research was published in 2010 by Palgrave Macmillan as a monograph entitled Rethinking Contemporary Feminist Politics.
 The book examines new forms of feminist politics and activism in the UK, offering a cautiously optimistic analysis of contemporary feminism, in opposition to the then widely held view that feminism was in decline.